 Slow Cooker Broccoli Cheese Soup – Calling all Panera broccoli cheese soup lovers!
 I’m popping in with a healthy recipe for an easy Slow Cooker Broccoli Cheese Soup that takes less than 10 minutes to prep.
-This slow cooker soup will make you feel just as warm and toasty as the Panera original.
+This is one of the best crock pot recipes to make you feel just as warm and toasty as the Panera original.

 I originally posted this recipe on the last day of a trip I took to Charleston, South Carolina with this guy.
 (If you’re heading to Charleston soon, be sure to check out my Charleston restaurant and activity guide.)

 I decided to reshare the recipe today, because it’s become a true reader favorite, and because I’m once again in the midst of a crazy travel spree, which is exactly how this easy Slow Cooker Broccoli Cheese Soup recipe was inspired.

 When I think back on our trip to Charleston, the first thing that comes to mind is ALL THE FOOD.

 We chose the city based on its reputation as a foodie paradise, and it did not disappoint.
 If you followed along on Instagram, you witnessed a portion of the mass seafood/soul food havoc the two of us wreaked.